Vinegar has antifungal and antibacterial properties that can help slow foot fungus, prevent foot odor, and soothe dry feet.

 We demand a lot from our feet.
 They carry our bodies around all day, often from within uncomfortable shoes.
-It’s no wonder many of us end up with blisters, pain, odor, and even fungus like athlete’s foot.
-Fortunately, there is a simple solution to your woes, and it's in your kitchen.
+It’s no wonder many of us end up with blisters, pain, odor, and fungus, like athlete’s foot.

-Vinegar is a diluted form of acetic acid and is both versatile and harmless.
-We use it to cook, clean, and now to treat our tired, aching, stinky feet.
-According to one study, the antifungal activity of vinegar is more powerful than that of other food preservatives, all while being safe enough to eat.
-It’s this action that’s credited with some of its most notable benefits.
+Vinegar is a diluted form of acetic acid that’s both versatile and harmless.
+We use it to cook and clean — and to treat our tired, aching, stinky feet.

-A note: Avoid the treatments listed below if you have diabetes.
-People with diabetes should have their health care team treat any foot issues.
+NOTE: You should avoid the treatments listed below if you have diabetes.
+People with diabetes should have a healthcare team treat any foot issues.

 Athlete’s foot is a fungal infection that affects the toes.
-The toes appear red and their skin may peel.
+The toes appear red and the skin may peel.
 Athlete’s foot often burns and itches.

-For mild forms of this condition, a vinegar soak works well.
+For mild forms of this condition, a vinegar soak might work well.
+The antifungal properties also make vinegar soaks a good idea for people with toenail fungus.
 Soak your feet for 10 to 15 minutes daily in a vinegar bath until the infection subsides.
-The antifungal properties also make vinegar soaks a good idea for people who are suffering from toenail fungus.

 - Wear breathable cotton or wool socks.